"""

 we decode to strings and re-encode for model input.

-- A tokenizer is needed for the optimizer's token-level mutations; it should eitehr be provided, or we fall back to the model's tokenizer if it has one.
+- A tokenizer is needed for the optimizer's token-level mutations; it should either be provided, or we fall back to the model's tokenizer if it has one.

-- The original implementation employs a "warm" intiial trigger (eg another GCG suffix), and uses it as the starting point for all restarts.
+- The original implementation employs a "warm" initial trigger (eg another GCG suffix), and uses it as the starting point for all restarts.
 Here, we sample random triggers for all restarts for diversity.

 - The original implementation employs an LLM judge for early stopping; here we use a simple patience counter for restarts.